-The Big Ten Conference became an Artifact Title in 1991 when Penn State joined to become its 11th member (acknowledged in the old logo which had the number 11 hidden in its negative space) - it currently has 12 schools (Nebraska joined in 2011), and by 2014 will have 14 (add Maryland and Rutgers).
+The Big Ten Conference became an Artifact Title in 1991 when Penn State joined to become its 11th member (acknowledged in the old logo which had the number 11 hidden in its negative space) - it expanded to 12 schools when Nebraska joined in 2011, and now has 14 after Maryland and Rutgers joined in 2014.
 There are no plans to change the name.

 The Big 12 used to have 12 schools until 2011 when Colorado (to the then-Pac-10) and Nebraska (to the Big Ten) left and they didn't replace them (Missouri and Texas A&M also left the following year but they were replaced with West Virginia and TCU).
 Combined with the above, yes, there was a season where the Big Ten had twelve teams and the Big 12 had ten teams.